livewires/you-win/docs/sheets/reference.md

 If a sprite wants to handle an event, it should `return true`.
 From then on, no other sprites (nor the `world`!) will see the event.

-There are two types of event:
+There are a few kinds of event:

   * **`world.on('tap', e => { ... })`** / **`sprite.on('tap', e => { ... })`**